wmeints/mlops-airflow-sample/README.md

 * `preprocessed` - This is where the preprocessed data is stored.

 You can get the sample dataset from [this website][DATASET_URL].
-Upload it to the `raw` container in the folder `wachttijden/2022/09/09/wachttijden.csv`.
+Upload it to the `raw` container in the folder `wachttijden/2022/09/09/`.
+Make sure you rename the file to `wachttijden.csv`.

 ### Making changes to pipelines